MOMENTS BEFORE A MURDER

 When I raised myself back up again

-I was dizzy with the sudden weightlessness I was as light as a helium balloon
+I was as light as a helium balloon

 and I found that I could moonwalk up the stairs